Zoë Paul

-Zoë Paul is a London-born, Athens-based artist raised by South African parents.
+Zoë Paul (born 1987) is a London-born, Athens-based artist raised by South African parents.
 She combines traditional techniques with products of industrial waste to examine community, craft and domestic spaces.

 Early life and education

 Zoë Paul's parents came to Greece from South Africa during the apartheid era.
 Paul was born in 1987 and grew up in the United Kingdom and Greece, on an island of Kythira.
 Due to her family's limited resources at the time, Paul learned how to work with various materials at an early age.
 She studied sculpture at Camberwell College of Arts, where she received her BA, and at Royal College of Art in London, where she earned her MA.

 Work and career

 Paul uses sculpture, drawing, and textile to explore domestic spaces.
 Her work is particularly inspired by blurred lines between the interior and the exterior.
 As Paul is a trained sculptor, her art has also been influenced by Classical Greek sculpture.